AEROFOXtech/ardupilot/libraries/AP_HAL_ChibiOS/hwdef/AEROFOX-H7/README.md

 to 12S LiPo batteries.

 ### The power A is onboard voltage sensor
+It is enabled by default and has the following parameters set by default:
 - BATT_MONITOR 4
 - BATT_VOLT_PIN 19
 - BATT_CURR_PIN 9